gemilepus/Toolbox/README.md

 [compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) | Online | Run compilers interactively from your web browser and interact with the assembly
 [startbootstrap.com](https://startbootstrap.com/themes) | Online | Bootstrap Templates & Themes
-[mapstogpx.com](https://mapstogpx.com/mobiledev.php) | Online | Maps to GPX Converter for location aware development [veler/DevToys](https://github.com/veler/DevToys) | Windows | A Swiss Army knife for developers [dnSpy/dnSpy](https://github.com/dnSpy/dnSpy) | Windows | .NET debugger and assembly editor [phpMyAdmin](https://www.phpmyadmin.net/) | Web system | phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web
-[Swagger Editor](https://editor-next.swagger.io/) | Online | The Swagger Editor offers an easy way to get started with the OpenAPI Specification (formerly known as Swagger) as well as the AsyncAPI specification.
+[mapstogpx.com](https://mapstogpx.com/mobiledev.php) | Online | Maps to GPX Converter for location aware development [Swagger Editor](https://editor-next.swagger.io/) | Online | The Swagger Editor offers an easy way to get started with the OpenAPI Specification (formerly known as Swagger) as well as the AsyncAPI specification.
+[veler/DevToys](https://github.com/veler/DevToys) | Windows | A Swiss Army knife for developers [dnSpy/dnSpy](https://github.com/dnSpy/dnSpy) | Windows | .NET debugger and assembly editor
+[WampServer](https://sourceforge.net/projects/wampserver/) | Windows | WampServer is a Web development platform on Windows that allows you to create dynamic Web applications with Apache2, PHP, MySQL and MariaDB.
+[phpMyAdmin](https://www.phpmyadmin.net/) | Web system | phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web

 *Reverse*
 Name | Type | Description